quiltdata/quilt/docs/advanced-features/good-practice.md

 ##### `eventTime: datetime` (required, since 1.0)

-The date and time the action was completed, in coordinated universal time (UTC).
+When the action was executed in coordinated universal time (UTC).

 ##### `eventID: str` (required, since 1.0)